ndirangu-mike/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - a script that creates a new local variable

 8. 7-create_global_variable
-- a script that creates a new global variable..
+- a script that creates a new global variable

+8-true_knowledge
+-  a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.